mark579/url_shortener_ex/README.md

 * Node Version 14
 * Elixir 1.12.3
 * Yarn 1.2 or Greater
+* PostgreSQL

+PosgreSQL will need to have a user configured which can create database, and tables.
+The user default for this repo is `postgres`

 Once you have all dependencies installed.
 Install node modules.